 Even with canned pumpkin, Mom's extra ingredients of spices, eggs and evaporated milk, make a luscious filling with a creamy flavored kick of cinnamon, ginger, vanilla and clove.

 The rest of the pie filling was made with cheap ingredients.
 This week I went searching for a cheap can of pumpkin and found out how expensive it is.
 Almost $3 a can!

 Now, for this recipe I am following Mom's lead, and would not have her change a family recipe handed down to her, but I can offer a 99.99 cent substitution: canned sweet yams.
-They are almost the same color, and by the time you add sugar to Mom's pumpkin filling, it almost tastes the same.
+They are almost the same color, and by the time you add sugar and all the spices to Mom's pumpkin filling, it almost tastes the same.
 I've had Sweet Potato Pie (probably made with canned yams or sweet potatoes) at my local Soul Food restaurant and it's dang good.
 The consistency is similar to pumpkin and the flavor is sweeter.
 Usually canned yams are cooked chunks floating in liquid.
 So if you want to make a cheaper pie using yams, you should drain the can and mash the cooked yam flesh.
 And, I would use half the sugar that Mom uses for her Pumpkin Pie.

 The best substitution would be to fork mash the orange flesh of fresh baked and peeled sweet potatoes -- they are almost as cheap as russet potatoes.
 See, dear reader, I am always thinking of you, and how to make a cheaper, but still tasty twist on a typical expensive dessert!